José Balta: Elections and murder

 In 1871, with very close elections, rumors circulated that Juan Francisco Balta, brother of head of state, and prime minister at the time, would run for president.
 However, on the advice of Nicolás de Piérola, this did not happen.
-Balta, therefore, decided to support the candidacy of former President Jose Rufino Echenique, but he too declined nomination.
+Balta, therefore, decided to support the candidacy of former President José Rufino Echenique, but he too declined nomination.
 Finally, the third candidate, Antonio Arenas was the one who received the full support of Balta.

 The contenders were Manuel Toribio Ureta Arenas, who was a repeat candidate, and Manuel Pardo y Lavalle, then Supreme Prosecutor.
 The latter's campaign was overwhelming, and in 1872 was established as the first civilian president in the history of the Republic of Peru.

-Although Jose Balta had been tempted to remain in power by the Gutierrez brothers, one of whom was Minister of War, he ultimately declined to do so, a situation rare in the history of Peru.
-That year, 1872, July 22, Tomas Gutierrez, the then minister, was proclaimed Supreme Head of the Republic.
+Although José Balta had been tempted to remain in power by the Gutiérrez brothers (Tomás, who was Minister of War, and his brothers Silvestre, Marceliano and Marcelino, all with the rank of Colonel and commanding several battalions), he ultimately declined to do so, a situation rare in the history of Peru.
+That year, 1872, July 22, Tomas Gutiérrez, the then minister, led a rebellion to proclaim himself Supreme Head of the Republic.

-That same day, President Balta was taken prisoner when he went to meet with Miguel Grau Seminario and Aurelio Garcia y Garcia, the two highest ranking naval officers at the time.
-Through the mediation of these two great military men, the Navy did not provide support for the rebellion of Tomas Gutierrez, and did not recognize his government.
+That same day, President Balta was taken prisoner when he went to meet with Miguel Grau Seminario and Aurelio García y García, the two highest ranking naval officers at the time.
+Through the mediation of these two great military men, the Navy did not provide support for the rebellion of Tomas Gutiérrez, and did not recognize his government, sending out the entire squadron out to sea in order to prevent ships from falling into the plotters' hands.

-Likewise, Lima's population disagreed, and one of the conspirator brothers, Silvestre Gutierrez, died on 22 July 1872 in one of the many skirmishes in the capital.
-In retaliation for his brother's death, president Tomás Gutierrez gave order to kill José Balta y Montero; he was shot in his bed.

-This led some days later to the overthrow and lynching of Gutierrez.
+Likewise, Lima's population disagreed, and one of the conspirator brothers, Silvestre Gutiérrez, died on 22 July 1872 in one of the many skirmishes in the capital.
+In retaliation for his brother's death, Marceliano Gutiérrez gave order to kill José Balta y Montero; he was shot in his bed by three lower-ranked officers.
+This led some days later to the overthrow and brutal lynching of Tomás Gutiérrez, whose body was hanged from a high tower and then dropped hard on the street, and then set on fire along with the corpses of Silvestre and Marceliano.
+(Marcelino, who had only half-heartedly supported his brothers, was jailed and stripped of his military honours, and only redeemed himself by fighting in the War of the Pacific against Chile).

-In the 1990 presidential election, his great-grandson Nicolás de Piérola Balta (also a great-grand nephew of President Nicolás de Piérola) was a candidate.
+In the 1990 presidential election, Colonel Balta's great-grandson Nicolás de Piérola Balta (also a great-grand nephew of President Nicolás de Piérola) was a candidate.